Interested in learning more about what we do? Let's Talk!

 Make sure that all your economizer’s linkages and dampers are operating correctly.
 If these linkages fail to open or close, they may be pulling in too much outside air when it isn’t necessary, or not pulling in any air which can lead to stuffy conditions.
 This leads to wasted energy and higher electric bills.
 To fully optimize for humidity as well as temperature, contact your contractor.

-Most commercial offices have spaces that see heavy use, and a few that don’t, such as a board room that is only used for a monthly meeting, or a utility room to store files or supplies.
+Most commercial offices have areas that are busy and some that aren't.
+For example, a boardroom might only be used for a monthly meeting, while a utility room stores files or supplies.
 Be conscientious of how you heat and cool these spaces.
 Consider setting the thermostat in a rarely used space up to four degrees higher or lower than normal, except when it is being used.

 There are two ways to ensure these rarely used spaces aren’t wasting energy.
 First, use a smart thermostat or building automation system to establish settings that return the room to the appropriate temperature when not in use.
 If setting a control for the space isn’t an option, consider asking employees to make it part of their daily routine to check that the space is at the correct temperature.